ABOUT US

 I joined the Connecting Writing Centers Across Borders blog as Production Editor in June 2020.
 My initial responsibilities included leading the blog site’s renovation and managing the Covid-19 section.
 Since then, as the Assistant Editor, my work has morphed into a few areas: site maintenance, submission review and publishing, and communication.

-I am a doctoral candidate in Teaching and Curriculum at the Warner School of Education, University of Rochester.
-My dissertation research focuses on the experiences of writing consultants who are graduate students themselves and work with graduate students.
+Professionally, I am a full-time Writing & Teaching Consultant in the Writing Center at Bucknell University.
+I support writers and teachers of writing.
+I received a Doctor of Education from the Warner School of Education, University of Rochester in May 2023.
+My dissertation research focused on the experiences of writing consultants who were graduate students themselves and worked with graduate students.
+I also hold a M.Ed in Teaching English as a Second Language and a M.A.T in Chinese.